lambdaclass/lambda_ethereum_consensus/docs/bitvectors.md

 end
 ```

-It reads the input as a little-endian number, and then represents it as big-endian.
+It reads the input as a little-endian number, and then constructs a big-endian binary representation of it.

 Instead of using Elixir's bitstrings, a possible optimization (we'd need to benchmark it) would be to represent the array as the number 259 directly, and use bitwise operations to address bits or shift.